silverhammermba/superuser/_posts/2011-07-02-wallpapers.markdown

 to the third one they almost make your eyes hurt, like your monitor is out of focus or something.
 Well, guess what: all of the images are enlarged _except_ for the third one!
-That one is just a cropped higher-resolution image of the flower!
-The lesson here is that if you need a bigger image, find an image that was big to begin with!
+That one is just a cropped higher-resolution image of the flower.
+The lesson here is that if you need a bigger image, find an image that was big to begin with.
 Don't resize a smaller image.
 Only in [rare cases][pix] or when the enlargement is very subtle (like if your wallpaper is just a few pixels too small) will the visual quality not be ruined by enlarging.